 Events will be run at each member school by the school's coach(es).
-The plan is to do this for the entire year through March, but that could change if the COVID situation changes.

 Teams will compete at their own schools on the second Tuesday of each month, plus or minus one day.
 (This is to allow a little flexibility for coaches with Tuesday faculty meetings, student teams with conflicts due to sports or other activities, etc.)